The Top Cultural Experiences in Niue

 2. Hunt for Uga

 The uga is revered in Niue and eaten as a delicacy.
 Take part in traditional uga hunting on an experience with Taue Uga Tours.
 The tour has day and night options, one to set up coconut baits around the forest and the other to collect the uga when they are feasting at night.
 There are more ways to learn about the famous uga, so take a look at the 8 Ways to See Uga (Coconut Crabs) in Niue.

 3. Take Part in a Culture Tour

-From village tours to nature tours, there are many more guided options to get you to experience different aspects of the Niuean culture.
-For example, check out the Ebony Rainforest Tours to see where rare ebony wood is collected to create cultural carvings.
-Find out more in the 7 Best Culture Tours in Niue.
+From forest tours to garden tours, there are many more guided options to get you to experience different aspects of the Niuean culture.
+For example, check out the Ebony Rainforest Tours to see the forest where rare ebony wood is collected to create cultural carvings.
+Or check out the Maala Garden Tour to try a range of Niuean produce.
+Find out more in the 8 Best Culture Tours in Niue.

 4. Mingle with the Locals at the Niue Market

-The Niue Market is a hive of activity on Monday, Wednesday and Friday mornings where locals sell handicrafts, food and more.
+The Niue Market is a hive of activity three days a week where locals sell handicrafts, food and more.
 Head down on the days we recommend in the 5 Best Markets in Niue to mingle with the friendly locals, try local snacks like pitako futi and nane, and perhaps even get yourself an authentic Niuean souvenir.
 The Niue Market is located in Alofi next to the Visitor Information Centre.

 5. Watch the Weaving Group at Makini or Aliutu Hall

 There’s at least one weaving group a week happening at either Aliutu or Makini Hall in Alofi.
 It’s where the local women get together to do all sorts of handicrafts, from weaving plates, fans and hats to printing pareu (sarongs).
-Visitors are free to watch the weaving and chat with the ladies, who may even let you try crafting for yourself.
-Otherwise, there is a weaving lesson at the Scenic Matavai Resort, typically on Monday mornings.
+Visitors are free to watch the weaving and chat with the ladies, who may even teach you how to craft something small like a coaster.
+Express your interest and pay a small donation (NZ$20 is acceptable for a pandanus craft or NZ$10 if using another type of leaf/frond).

 6. Try Niuean Cuisine at a Niuean Umu Buffet